eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.28

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added option to set the font size when printing multiple mails to single PDF file.;
+ - Enhanced "Select root folder for merging.." option to support large number of eml files.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.27

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;